-Immediately after graduation, Mitch began his career with the Iowa Department of Transportation (DOT) as an Estimator in the Contracts office.
+Immediately after graduation, Mitch began his career with the Iowa Department of Transportation (DOT) as an estimator in the Contracts Bureau.

-Since 1989, Mitch has worked in the capacity of Inspector and Assistant Resident Construction Engineer in the Ames Construction Residency, Resident Construction Engineer in the Des Moines Construction Residency, and Director for the Office of Design.
-In March 2002, he began serving as Director of the Engineering Bureau.
-In 2012, the bureau was reorganized and renamed the Project Delivery Bureau.
-On January 1, 2016, Mitch became the Highway Division Director, or Chief Engineer of the Iowa DOT.
+Since 1989, Mitch has worked in the capacity of inspector, and assistant resident construction engineer in the Ames Construction Residency, resident construction engineer in the Des Moines Construction Residency, and director of the Design bureau.
+In March 2020, he began serving as director of the Project Delivery Division.
+On January 1, 2016, Mitch became the Highway Administration Director, or Chief Engineer of the Iowa DOT.